Cadify/Cadify-User-Manual/docs/controls/cadifycontrols-advanced.md

 | Type             | List Radio Button |
 | List Source      | =TEXTJOIN(";",TRUE,'Table Top Database'!K42:K43) |

-- Adjust the settings of controls that suppose to change the size by add a condition for each:
+- Adjust the settings of controls that are supposed to change the size by adding a condition for each:
-    - Edit control
+    - Edit the control
-    - Check in 'Enable Condition' settings
+    - Check the 'Enable Condition' setting
-    - As Conditional property select 'Sizing Mode' that you just created before
+    - As the Conditional property, select 'Sizing Mode' that you just created
-    - Set 'Stock sizes' for Conditional value for 'Select Size' control, while set 'Custom size' for 'Width' and 'Depth' controls.
+    - Set 'Stock sizes' for the Conditional value of the 'Select Size' control, and set 'Custom size' for the 'Width' and 'Depth' controls.

 <img src="https://raw.githubusercontent.com/Cadify/Cadify-Light-User-Manual/main/docs/controls/images/EditControl.png" alt="EditControl" style="vertical-align: middle;">